run-llama/llama_index/CONTRIBUTING.md

 If you have applied LlamaIndex to a unique use-case (e.g. interesting dataset, customized index structure, complex query), we would love your contribution in the form of:

 1. a guide: e.g. [guide to LlamIndex + Structured Data](https://docs.llamaindex.ai/en/stable/understanding/putting_it_all_together/structured_data.html)
-2. an example notebook: e.g. [Composable Indices Demo](https://github.com/jerryjliu/llama_index/blob/main/docs/examples/composable_indices/ComposableIndices-Prior.ipynb)
+2. an example notebook: e.g. [Email Info Extraction](https://docs.llamaindex.ai/en/stable/examples/usecases/email_data_extraction.html)

 ### 4. 🧪 Add Experimental Features